Fraud and Compliance

 • Uploading the same receipt twice in different line items in one report.

 • Changing one small detail on an expense claim, such as time or table number, to make it appear like a different claim.
+A different font size can be a giveaway.

 Back to school: 2 + 2 = 5